Yandex Cloud

 1. Open the list of zones and select test-public-zone.

-2. Select Records in the menu on the left.
+2. Select Records in the left-hand menu.

 1. Name: www.